Skigim/screeps/docs/ARCHITECTURE.md

 - Old `RCL1SpawnManager.ts` is now **deprecated**
 - All RCL-specific logic should be in config files
 - SpawnManager handles all the spawning logic centrally
+- **Fallback Behavior**: Rooms at higher RCLs will automatically use the highest available config until you add their specific config
+  - Example: RCL 4 room with only RCL 1-2 configs will use RCL 2 config
+  - Console message appears every 100 ticks to remind you: `ℹ️ Using RCL X config for RCL Y (fallback)`